 The Reduced Project Alternative would reduce the amount of building area and associated parking stalls proposed for the Project site.
 This alternative would largely reduce the impacts to Joshua Trees.
 As detailed in Section 5.3, Biological Resources, 248 Joshua trees within the Project boundaries (Project site and offsite improvement areas) have the potential to be impacted.
 The development area of the Reduced Project Alternative would avoid approximately 168 onsite Joshua trees.
 Therefore, under the Reduced Project Alternative, the project would result in an impact of 80 Joshua trees.
 Thus, this alternative would avoid impacts to 68 percent of the Joshua trees within the Project area.
 However, because some Joshua trees would still be impacted by this alternative, MMs would continue to be required to reduce impacts to Joshua trees to a less than significant level.
-Similarly, the area of potential impacts to other sensitive wildlife species would be reduced; however, MMs BIO-1 through BIO-13 would continue to be required to be implemented.
-Thus, this alternative would result in fewer impacts to biological resources compared to the proposed Project.
+Similarly, the area of potential impacts to other sensitive wildlife species would be reduced; however, MMs BIO-11 through BIO-13 would continue to be required to the proposed Project.